reinhardh/deep_inverse.github.io/index.md

 - Untrained neural networks such as the deep image prior have shown that neural networks alone, without any learning, can give excellent reconstruction performance.
 How important is training on the target distribution for imaging performance and is it possible to achieve state-of-the art performance without training?

 # Important Dates
-- Submission Deadline: October 2, 2020.
+- Submission Deadline: Extended to October 9, 2020.
 - Notification: October 23, 2020.
-- Workshop: Friday December 11 or Saturday December 12, 2020.
-Final date will be announced soon.
+- Workshop: Friday December 11

 # Organizers
 - [Reinhard Heckel](http://www.reinhardheckel.com/) (TUM)